InfuseAI/primehub-site/docs/design/job-submission.md

 # Features

 1. **Job Queue:** Job is processed by the order of a queue.
 And one group has one queue.
-1. **Image and InstanceType:** Just like jupyter noteobook, a user can select the preset images and instance types according to the current selected group
+1. **Image and InstanceType:** Just like jupyter notebook, a user can select the preset images and instance types according to the currently selected group
 1. **Shared Volume:** The job's running pod would mount the shared volume according to the selected group.
-2. **Cancellation:** Allow to cancel a pending or running pode
+2. **Cancellation:** Allow to cancel a pending or running pod
 3. **POD Time-To-Live:** Allow to clean up the pod after a job is finished for a period of time.

 # Configuration